 If you’d like to apply for a place on the Extreme Psychiatry course, read on…

-To be eligible for Extreme Psych teaching, you need to be a third year medical student at King’s College London and about to start your NOP (Neurology, Ophthalmology, Psychiatry) rotation.
-Though we are always happy to hear from students in advance of their NOP term (e.g. those currently studying Chest / Abdo), we cannot offer a place on the course and will instead keep your application on file until the appropriate term.
+To be eligible for Extreme Psych, you need to be a third year medical student at King’s College London and about to start your NOP (Neurology, Ophthalmology, Psychiatry) rotation.
+(If you’re Chest / Abdo, please don’t apply early, as we can’t store your application.)

 Term dates for 2017-18 are:

 - Summer: 3rd April – 22nd May

 We love having a varied range of abilities and needs on the course.
 We prioritise students who are clearly struggling with psychiatry / communication skills, so pay special attention to any applications accompanied by objective evidence of struggling with clinical exams or communication skills (e.g. previous failed ICE / OSCE exams / concerns by Clinical Tutor or previous Firm Heads).
 Please send any evidence directly to email@example.com straight after filling in your application form.

 If you’ve no objective evidence, that’s ok – just tell us why you’d benefit from being on Extreme Psych.
 If you’re simply in love with psychiatry, please say so – we have room for honest enthusiasts too!